Water Festival

 DPMD directorgeneral Wiboon Sanguanpong said yesterday that only 16 provinces reported no accidents on Wednesday.

 "We are going to work particularly hard in eight provinces namely Roi Et, Surat Thani, Nakhon Si Thammarat, Chiang Rai, Chiang Mai, Suphan Buri, Nakhon Sawan, and Phitsanulok," he said.
-"Over the past six years, these provinces have seen more than 40 deaths each during Songkran."
+"Over the past six years, these provinces have seen more than 40 deaths each during Songkran."He added that the law would be strictly enforced to prevent people from engaging in risky behaviour such as drunk driving, speeding and failing to wear crash helmets.

 According to the Royal Safety Centre, Nakhon Si Thammarat saw the highest number of road accidents on Wednesday.
 "As many as 20 accidents took place there," Transport Ministry's deputy permanentsecretary Jamroon Tangpaisankij said.